berishabh/berishabh/README.md

 ---

-I am a Flutter Developer in a perpetual state of learning new technologies.
+I am an iOs Developer in a perpetual state of learning new technologies.
-Primary interests: Data Structures & Algorithms, C++, Flutter & Dart, iOS Developemnt.
+Primary interests: Data Structures & Algorithms, C++, iOS Developemnt, Flutter & Dart.

 ### Languages and Tools: